-Yes, a replay of the Annual Meeting webcast will be available on our Investor Relations website atwww.guildmortgage.com and remain for at least one year.
+Yes, a replay of the Annual Meeting webcast will be available on our website at https://ir.quildmortgage.com and remain for at least one year.

 What is the difference between a registered holder and a "street name" holder?

 If, on the Record Date, your shares are registered directly in your name with Computershare Trust Company, N.A., the Company's transfer agent, you are considered the registered holder with respect to those shares.